-- Have the entire restraint system checked following an accident.

-- No operation whatsoever is permitted on any part of the system (pretensioners, air bags, computers, wiring) and the system components must not be reused on any other vehicle, even if identical.

-- To avoid incorrect triggering of the system which may cause injury, only qualified personnel from an approved dealer may work on the pretensioner and air bag system.

-- The electric trigger system may only be tested by a specially trained technician using special equipment.

-- When the vehicle is scrapped, contact an approved dealer for disposal of the pretensioner and air bag gas generators.
+- Have the entire restraint system checked following an accident. - No operation whatsoever is permitted on any part of the system (pretensioners, airbags, computers, wiring) and the system components must not be reused on any other vehicle, even if identical. - Only qualified personnel from our Network may work on the airbags; otherwise the system may trigger accidentally and cause injury. - The electric trigger system may only be tested by a specially trained technician using special equipment. - When the vehicle is scrapped, contact an approved dealer for disposal of the pretensioner and airbags gas generators.

-METHODS OF RESTRAINT IN ADDITION TO THE FRONT SEAT BELTS (2/3)

-Air bags for driver and front passenger
+driver and passenger front